Rice Bowls with Teriyaki Chicken And Ginger Slaw

 In the end, I made it out with a teaching degree and a thick stack of recipes copied in the library lobby.
 Years later, this recipe for Teriyaki Chicken and Ginger Slaw definitely gets pulled out more often than my diploma.
 I’m a big fan of higher education, but seriously you’ve got to try this recipe.

-The original version is actually a wrap, kind of an East heads south-of-the-border fusion, but I actually prefer the chicken and cabbage over a bowl of rice.
+The original version is actually a wrap, kind of an East heads south-of-the-border fusion, but I prefer the chicken and cabbage over a bowl of rice.
 It is the perfect trifecta of flavors: chewy rice, sweet chicken, and tangy cabbage.
 Crisp, fresh, flavorful.
 Delicious.

 For marinating meat, I always keep a bottle of Trader Joe’s Soyaki on hand.(Make sure you check out what I buy at Trader Joe’s here.)
 If you are into teriyaki in a big way, Costco also sells a substantial vat of Soy Vay’s Veri Veri Teriyaki Sauce, which is really similar.
 Either way, it’s a simple shortcut for a quick meal.
 For those of you who have the time and desire, you could easily make your own teriyaki sauce from scratch.

 Insert random picture of a sandwich!
 This cabbage slaw is light and flavorful, adding the perfect crunch to just about anything.
 I love tucking it inside chicken or pulled pork sandwiches.
 It’s also delicious served as a simple side salad, one I prefer over its heavy, mayonnaise-based cousin.